sparkfabrik/company-playbook/content/resources/training-resources.md

 SparkFabrik employees can file a request for specific training resources, by filling in [this _Training Request_ form](https://forms.gle/D3sMame93iJ6avxX7).

-The requests will be evaluated by the management taking into account may factors, among which:
+The requests will be evaluated by the management taking into account many factors, among which:

 * The available training budget
 * The relevance and impact on your professional position/growth